mamba-org/micromamba-docker/README.md

 ## Contributors and Acknowledgements

-The follow people have directly or indirectly contributed to this project:
+The following people have directly or indirectly contributed to this project:
 * Will Holtz
+* Wolf Vollprecht
 * Thomas Buhrmann (via [this github comment](https://gist.github.com/wolfv/fe1ea521979973ab1d016d95a589dcde#gistcomment-3525280))